Best PCP car deals: full list of the best deals for December 2023

 - BMW 6 Series

-Where a car might cost £20,000 to buy, splitting that overall cost into a deposit, a series of monthly payments and an optional final payment, can make the idea of driving a new car much more realistic for many of us.
-Saving £20,000 might be impossible for you, but pulling together £3,000 (or maybe even less) for a finance deposit might feel more manageable.
+Where a car might cost £20,000 to buy outright, splitting that overall cost into a deposit, a series of monthly payments and an optional final payment can make the idea of driving a new car much more realistic.
+Saving £20,000 might be impossible for you, but pulling together ten per cent of that for a finance deposit might feel more manageable.
 After that, you just need to afford the monthly payments, which are typically far lower with PCP than with an equivalent Hire Purchase deal.

-A PCP contract typically lasts for two to four years, and at the end, you have a choice: you can either hand the car back with nothing left to pay - provided you've stuck to the pre-agreed mileage limit and haven't caused any damage beyond fair wear and tear, or you can make the optional final payment (the amount the car is still considered to be worth) to actually buy the car.
-You can also choose to trade it in for a new one, using any equity - if the car is worth more than expected at the end of the contract - to put towards the deposit on your next car.
+A PCP contract typically lasts for two to five years, and at the end, you usually have three choices.
+The first is you can just hand the car back with nothing left to pay - provided you've stuck to the pre-agreed mileage limit and haven't caused any damage beyond fair wear and tear.
+You can also choose to make the optional final payment (the amount the car is still considered to be worth) to actually buy the car.
+And your final choice, which is the most common, is to trade the car in for a new one, using any equity - if the car is worth more than expected at the end of the contract - to put towards the deposit on your next car.

 Best city car PCP deal

 The Kia Picanto has a lot going for it.
 Take its 100,000-mile seven-year warranty.
-This isn’t just industry-leading for a city car, it’s more than you’ll get on any high-end luxury car such as a Rolls Royce and means that even if you pick up a four-year old model for a low cost, you still have three years' warranty left - the same as most brand new cars.
+This isn’t just industry-leading for a city car, it’s more than you’ll get on any high-end luxury car such as a Rolls Royce.
+The best bit is the warranty is fully transferrable, so even if you pick up a four-year old Picanto, you still have three years' warranty left - the same as most brand-new cars.

-Furthermore, while a used Rolls Royce can easily cost £2,000, £3,000 or even £4,000 per month if financed, a two-year-old well-equipped Picanto can be scooped up for well under £200 per month.
-And that would have plenty of its original warranty left, giving you some serious peace of mind.
+Furthermore, while a Rolls Royce can cost the same as buying a new Picanto every single month if financed, a well-equipped Picanto can be scooped up for well under £200 per month new, or even less if you opt for a used example, taking advantage of that warranty for some serious peace of mind.

-Of the engines available, the middle-of-the-range 1.25-litre petrol represents the best combination of usability and value.
+Right now, the Picanto only has one engine choice, a 1.0 petrol, with either a five-speed manual or automatic gearbox.
 As for equipment levels, the Picanto starts packing some serious tech punch in ‘3’ specification and above.
 Equipment includes Android Auto and Apple CarPlay, a reversing camera and Bluetooth.
 Therefore, if you want that kit and can afford it, it's best avoiding more basic ‘1’ and ‘2’ versions.

 Year after year the Ford Fiesta sits right at the top of UK new car sales charts - outselling direct rivals such as the Vauxhall Corsa and Renault Clio.
 Its success is down to a blend of good equipment levels, strong engines, a great driving experience, a comfortable ride and affordability.
 Quite the achievement for such a small car.